"Accidental Fundraiser" Creates Tech Tool with Greater Purpose

 The NonProfit Times and the Chronicle of Philanthropy have featured Terri’s campaigns, and she speaks at regional, national and international events on fundraising.

 In 2012, Terri accepted a job at a national animal welfare group in Phoenix.
-It was there that she met her future partners at Abeja Solutions and dreamt up Beezable, an online tool to help fellow fundraisers be more successful.
+It was there that she met her future partners at Abeja Solutions and dreamt up Beezable, a tool that makes direct mail as easy as sending an email.

 Direct mail lives on